beabys/ayotl/README.md

 }
 ```
 ## Environment variables
-Environment variables depend on a [config file](#config-files).
-you can create your config file with placeholders similar to this:
+Configuration values can be sourced from environment variables using placeholders in your config file:

 ```json
 {
     "stage": "${STAGE}",